oracle-livelabs/developer/mcp-servers-on-oci-container-instances/README.md

   </a>
 </p>

-Review the Resource Manager variables before creating the stack.
-The OCI Resource Manager flow can run apply by default, which creates lab resources.
+Select the target compartment, availability domain, shape, OCPU count, and memory before applying the stack.
+Applying the stack creates OCI lab resources.

+## After Deployment

+Resource Manager returns the remote MCP URLs after the stack is created:

+- `terraform_mcp_url`
+- `github_mcp_url`
+- `playwright_mcp_url`

+Use those URLs in an MCP-capable client to confirm the agent can list tools and call at least one safe tool from each server.

 ## GitHub Authentication

-The Terraform stack does not store a GitHub token.

-After the Gateway path is live-validated, authenticated GitHub MCP tool calls use a client-supplied GitHub bearer token sent to the GitHub MCP URL returned by Resource Manager.
+The stack does not store a GitHub token.
+For authenticated GitHub MCP tool calls, configure the token in your MCP client and use the `github_mcp_url` returned by Resource Manager.
 Use only a disposable or least-privilege token for the lab and revoke it when finished.

 Do not put a production GitHub token in Terraform variables, Resource Manager variables, container environment variables, tracked files, or screenshots.

-## Demo Security Posture
+## Security Notes

-This stack is intentionally optimized for a frictionless lab demo.
-The MCP servers are reached through OCI API Gateway HTTPS URLs.
-The Container Instance keeps a public IP for simple image pulls, but the MCP backend ports are intended to accept ingress only from the API Gateway subnet through the stack security rules.
+This lab creates public HTTPS MCP URLs through OCI API Gateway.
+The Gateway forwards requests to the Container Instance over the VCN, and the backend MCP ports are limited to the API Gateway subnet by security rules.

-Before production use, add an approved authentication and access-control layer, such as API Gateway authorizers, usage plans, WAF, private endpoints, or another organization-approved pattern.

-Use Playwright MCP only with safe public demo pages in this lab.
-Do not use it with real credentials, private applications, or persistent browser profiles.
+Use this as a temporary lab environment.
+Do not use production GitHub tokens, real credentials, private applications, or sensitive browser sessions with this demo.

-## Status

-The Terraform / Resource Manager deployment slice is in place.
-Live OCI deployment, Resource Manager apply/destroy validation, and remote MCP tool-call smoke testing are required before this is treated as a complete LiveLab.